-Samples of the produced water were collected from eight natural gas wells operating near the site on September 8, 2021 (Figure 1 and Table 2).
-The wells were selected based on their proximity to the site (Figure 1) and the amount of natural gas produced in accordance with the Monitoring Plan (DOE 2019).
+Samples of the produced water were collected from seven natural gas wells operating near the site on July 9, 2024 (Figure 1 and Table 2).
+Well 05-045-15741 was not sampled; only free product was available.
+Produced water was not available at this well.
+The wells were selected based on their proximity to the site (Figure 1) and the amount of natural gas produced in accordance with the LTS&M Plan (DOE forthcoming).
 Samples are generally collected from a well after 50 to 100 MMCF of natural gas has been produced.
-The last sampling event was conducted on September 24, 2019 (DOE 2020), and since that sampling event, the sampled wells produced between 3 to 61 MMCF of natural gas (Table 2).
+The last sampling event was conducted on September 8, 2021 (DOE 2022), and since that sampling event, the sampled wells produced between 4 to 71 MMCF of natural gas (Table 2)).
 No wells are currently within 0.5 mile of the site or within the designated area for natural gas samples to be collected, so only produced water samples were collected.
 The produced water samples were obtained from a tap on the dump line connecting the gas-liquid separators and the accumulation tank.
 Before sample collection, the gas-liquid separators that share a dump line were isolated using valves and then purged of produced water and condensate.
-The samples were contained in plastic bottles provided by the laboratory and submitted to the ALS Laboratory in Fort Collins, Colorado, for tritium analysis.
-Appendix A includes a chart for each well showing the monthly and cumulative gas production volumes in MMCF with the sampling events.
+The samples were contained in plastic bottles provided by the laboratory and submitted to ARS Aleut Analytical, LLC in Port Allen, Louisiana, for tritium analysis.
+Appendix A includes a chart for each well showing the monthly and cumulative gas production volumes in MMCF along with the sampling events.